metakgp/iitkgp-erp-login-pypi/README.md

     The token file **MUST** be present in the same directory as the script where `iitkgp_erp_login` module is being imported.

     1. Follow the steps in the [Gmail API - Python Quickstart](https://developers.google.com/gmail/api/quickstart/python) guide to obtain `credentials.json` file.
+       > [!Note]
-       > **Note** The `credentials.json` file is permanent unless you manually delete its reference in your Google Cloud Console.
+       > The `credentials.json` file is permanent unless you manually delete its reference in your Google Cloud Console.

     2. To generate the `token.json` file, follow the steps below:
         - Import this module